dellemc-hpc-ai/yolo_demo/README.md

-# Running YOLO Object Detection Demo
+# Running RealTime Webcam Object Detection Demo

-This documentation is a step by step guide to runninng the YOLO object detection demo.
+This documentation is a step by step guide to runninng the YOLO object detection demo with your webcam.

 ![alt text](images/example_demo.PNG)